-Mercyhealth at Home Hospice is a non-profit hospice in north-central Illinois and south-central Wisconsin that is directly linked to a health system.
+Mercyhealth at Home Hospice is a not-for-profit hospice in north-central Illinois and south-central Wisconsin that is directly linked to a health system.
 This connection gives us the resources and knowledge to be able to provide our patients and their families with expert care.
 It also allows patients who have a Mercyheath provider to continue to use the same trusted continuum of care.
-With a dedicated staff of nurses, social workers, home care aids, volunteers and chaplains, Mercyhealth at Home Hospice helps make end-of-life care easier.
+With a dedicated staff of nurses, social workers, home health aids, volunteers and chaplains, Mercyhealth at Home Hospice helps make end-of-life care easier.

 Inpatient hospice at Mercyhealth’s trusted hospitals

 From experience, we know our patients want to know how they will be cared for if they can no longer manage their symptoms at home.
 If they are having a symptom crisis, that is the time they would be admitted to a hospital.
 This type of care is usually round-the-clock and short term.

 Mercyhealth at Home has always provided outstanding care for our patients in the hospital nearest them, surrounded by trained nurses and doctors that can address symptom crises or conditions that can’t be managed at home.
 Mercyhealth at Home can admit patients to Mercyhealth Hospital and Trauma Center in Janesville, WI, to Mercyhealth Hospital and Medical Center-Walworth in Lake Geneva, WI, Mercyhealth Hospital–Rockton Avenue in Rockford, IL, or to Mercyhealth Hospital and Medical Center–Harvard, Harvard, IL, depending on the patient’s or family’s preference.

 Respite care for caregivers

 Respite services are part of our hospice program and provide caregiver relief when needed.
 You can choose to stay at a Mercyhealth hospital or contracted skilled nurse facility closest to you, while your caregiver attends to other responsibilities.
 Our hospice team continues to care for you throughout your hospital stay, just as if you were at home.

 Learn more about hospice.
 Read the FAQs.